 A social benefit is described by the tax authorities as the free distribution of fruit and drinks to staff, which is why fruit must be offered and consumed at work and not taken home.
 Employees are not taxed on social benefits.
 Fruit at the office is also listed among tax-deductible social benefits because it concerns a benefit that contributes to a more pleasant working environment.
 As a result, fruit at the office is also fully tax deductible for the employer, just like coffee or water.
 That equals benefits for employer and employee alike.

-Corporate tax in Belgium currently hovers around the 30% mark, which means that around 30% of the purchase price on your fruit basket can be considered social benefit.
-Below you can find a brief overview of how it works.
+The corporate tax rate in Belgium is currently around 25%.
+This means that 25% of the purchase price of your fruit basket can be considered social benefit.
+We have calculated the difference for you below.

 |Investment before taxes||